-In an ever-changing employment climate with new technology continuously introduced, skills training becomes an ongoing component to keep experience and expertise at necessary levels.
-It takes many years and focus on learning a particular discipline to ensure competence and by creating a more cross discipline approach the focus of depth in a topic is potentially sacrificed.
-Students in an analytics curriculum need strong fundamentals in their understanding of data distribution, probability theory and hypothesis testing.
+In an ever-changing employment climate with new, technology being continuously introduced, skills training becomes an ongoing component to keep experience and expertise at the necessary levels.
+It takes many years and tremendous focus on learning a particular discipline to ensure competence and by creating a greater cross-discipline approach, the focus on depth in a topic is potentially sacrificed.
+Students in an analytics curriculum need strong fundamentals in their understanding of data distribution, probability theory, and hypotheses testing.
 They also need business understanding of where the pain points are in a company or product and where the company is struggling to make decisions.
-The ability to evaluate the risks and benefits of making decisions.
-The ability for a data scientist to be current on new technology along with the ability to align with subject matter experts can be a significant asset to the overall business as well as a retention tool for those employees.
+The ability to evaluate the risks and benefits of making decisions, the ability of a data scientist to be in sync with new technology, along with the ability to align with subject matter experts can be a significant asset to the overall business as well as a retention tool for those employees.

-Informal training, focused skills and job related learning was found to be complementary in studies by Gross (1976) and Mincer (1962).These studies were focused on the economic impact but that the combination of colleges producing students with a focus on jobs increases human wealth by increasing marketable skills and indirectly by increasing learning efficiency.
-In 2008, the Accenture Institute for High Performance conducted a research study, "Talent Engagement, Attitudes and Motivations" to investigate influences that keep analytic talent engaged.
-The research found that trained data scientists who contribute to the business are significantly more engaged at work, more satisfied with their jobs and more committed to their organization than other types of employees.
+Informal training, focused skills, and job-related learning was found to be complementary in studies by Gross (1976) and Mincer (1962).These studies were focused on the economic impact but stated that the combination of colleges producing students with a focus on jobs increased human wealth by increasing marketable skills and indirectly so, by increasing learning efficiency.
+In 2008, the Accenture Institute for High Performance conducted a research study, “Talent Engagement, Attitudes, and Motivations” to investigate influences that kept analytic talent engaged.
+The research found that trained data scientists who contributed to the business were significantly more engaged at work, more satisfied with their jobs, and more committed to their organization than other types of employees.

 The gap between what institutions are teaching in analytics and where businesses are advancing with this technology is widening.
-This paper argues that there are steps than can be taken that will benefit students and institutions.
+This paper argues that there are steps that can be taken that will benefit students and institutions.
 Some institutions have taken steps to close that gap.
-The impact of classroom dynamics with a group of students from multiple disciplines, adjustments to the curriculum and environment would be a positive change for the higher education institutions.
-As the faculty becomes comfortable with the curriculum and skill requirements along with collaboration with industry the potential for providing students to help address the job gap will be positive.
-The new curriculum embraced by the student will enhances the quality of education for students and provide them significant career opportunities and rewarding work in the workplace.
+The impact of classroom dynamics with a group of students from multiple disciplines, adjustments to the curriculum and the environment imply a positive change for institutions dealing with higher education.
+As the faculty becomes comfortable with the curriculum and skill requirements along with collaborations with the industry, the potential for providing students to help address the job gap will be positive.
+The new curricula will enhance the quality of education for students and provide them significant career opportunities and rewarding work environments at the workplace.

 References